From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 How I Became the Most Successful Porter

 One key factor I will not forget to mention here is hospitality.
-In all, hospitality was my number one factor; I made sure that I gave all my guests the best of my hospitality.
-I’m sure you have read where I mentioned earlier that I would call my guests early in the morning to find out if they need hot water for a hot bath.
-Once they say yes, I will go ahead and boil the water by myself and send it to all who need the water, one after the other.
+In all, hospitality was my top priority; I ensured that I provided the best of my hospitality to all my guests.
+I’m sure you recall that I mentioned earlier that I would call my guests early in the morning to find out if they need hot water for a hot bath.
+Once they say yes, I will go ahead and boil the water myself and send it to all who need it, one at a time.

 One morning, one of my guests was about to check out, and the first thing he did was go straight to my director’s office to tell him that the level of my hospitality was top-notch.

 This hotel is also a hospitality place.
-All your guests and customers want from you is hospitality, and it will surprise you how long they can go to appreciate you for your hospitality.
+All your guests and customers want from you is hospitality, and it will surprise you how long they will appreciate you for your hospitality.
 I am talking from experience.

 This does not only apply to hotels; other workplaces are also included, as far as human beings perceive them.
 This means the shop or office is also part of the hospitality industry.